intel-analytics/ipex-llm/ppml/trusted-bigdata/README.md

 #### 2.1 Prepare the Key

-  The ppml in bigdl needs secured keys to enable spark security such as Authentication, RPC Encryption, Local Storage Encryption and TLS, you need to prepare the security keys and keystores.
+  BigDL PPML e2e workflow needs secured keys to enable spark security such as Authentication, RPC Encryption, Local Storage Encryption and TLS, you need to prepare the security keys and keystores.
 In this tutorial, you can generate keys and keystores with root permission (test only, need input security password for keys).

 ```bash
   sudo bash BigDL/ppml/scripts/generate-keys.sh